A simple guide to business loans and finance

 A secured loan requires an asset to be provided as security.
 This may be property, inventory, accounts receivables or other assets.
 This security covers the business loan amount if you're unable to pay it back.

-An unsecured loan doesn’t require physical assets (such as property, vehicles or inventory) as security.
+An unsecured loan doesn’t need physical assets (such as property, vehicles or inventory) as security.
 Instead, your lender will often look at the strength and cash flow of your business as security.

 First party guarantee: You guarantee the loan by providing security from an asset that you own, usually a property.
 This is the most common type of guarantee.